ckeditor/ckeditor5/docs/tutorials/crash-course/model-and-schema.md

 ### Extending the schema

 As we learned earlier, text nodes in a model can have attributes.
-We also saw that italic, bold, and underlined text doesn't use elements like in HTML, but the text attributes.
+We also saw that italic, bold, and underlined text does not use elements like in HTML, but the text attributes.
 Since highlighting works the same way as those three text styles, let's follow the same path.

 Let's extend the `$text` node to allow a new attribute called `highlight`.
 Add the following code to the end of the `Highlight` function in `src/plugin.js`: